 Disinfecting the Entry Site

-An alcohol prep pad is used to cleanse the skin around the site in a fluid circular motion and is swabbed from the centre to the periphery of the site.
+An alcohol prep pad is used to cleanse the skin around the site in a fluid circular motion and is swabbed from the center to the periphery of the site.
 The prep pad should not be dragged back across the cleansed field.
 The area is then left to air dry.
-This helps in preventing contamination of either the patient or the specimen.
+This helps in preventing contamination of either the patient or the specimen during blood sample collection.

 It is recommended that the entry site should be cleaned with 70% alcohol or 0.5% chlorhexidine.